 Take an art class, learn an instrument, do pottery.
 Find a hobby you enjoy.
 Go back to the wish-list you used to have before all our choices got trapped in our phones or MAKE A NEW ONE.
 Moreover, doing physical activities or working with your hands will de-clutter your mind and bust stress and make you feel more grounded and present.

 Technology addiction is a problem that affects young adults, adults and children in the family differently, along with collectively reducing quality family time.
 When was the last time you sat across from your partner or with your kid?
 When did you chat about their lives or listening to a favourite song?
 Incorporate family cookouts, board games, singing, dancing into your daily lives or at least over the weekends.

 Studies show that the impact that devices have on children affects their eyesight or their memory and their behavioural traits and emotional growth.
 Investing in family time is essential for healthy relationships at home.

 Download Focus Apps from mobile store

-A set of new apps emerged out of Silicon Valley as geeks realized the havoc digital distractions were causing users.
-These apps are available for helping you focus by locking your phone for you, organizing your app usage and telling you how much time you’ve spent on your screen.
-Use an app like Forest that blocks your phone access off for the duration you want to work for, and makes your distractions unreachable.
-It will itch at first, but enhance your creativity over time.
+Use an app like Forest that blocks your phone access off for the duration you want to work for and makes your distractions unreachable.
+It will itch at first but enhance your creativity over time.
 Try Forest, Freedom or Noisli.

-Eating with a screen in front of you not only hampers digestion, but it also makes you less aware of how much you eat and miscalculate your portions.
-Get off your screen while you eat and pay greater attention to your meal, its taste & texture, how your body feels and how much you need to consume.
+Eating with a screen in front of you not only hampers digestion but also makes you less aware of how much you eat and miscalculate portions.
+This also leads to excessive eating, obesity, and lethargy.
+Get off your cell phone and screens while you eat and pay greater attention to your meal.
+Try to feel its taste & texture, how your body feels and how much you need to consume.

-Create a no mobile phone zone in home
+Create a no cell phone zone in your home.

 Sleep Well with Auric Mind Rejuvenation